nandita16gupta/BigData_tech/README.md

 ## Hive

 Distributing SQL queries across hadoop.
 This works over Mapreduce and Tez.
+Bassic concept of Hive is **Schema on read**.
+It takes unstructured data and applies a schema to it as it is being read.
+So the data might still be tab limited text file but hive maintains a **metastore** which tells us exactly how to interpret the text files.
+HCatalog can expose that schema to other services

 * Easy OLAP Queries (Online analytics processing), Highly optimized and extensible
 * HiveQL works with views which are more of a logical construct and not like a materialized view and allows you to specify how to structure or partition data
+* CREATE VIEW IF NOT EXISTS - This will only create if the view wasn't previously created

 Cons: